Homogeneous relation: Properties

 A preorder is a relation that is reflexive and transitive.
 A total preorder, also called linear preorder or weak order, is a relation that is reflexive, transitive, and connected.

 A partial order, also called order, is a relation that is reflexive, antisymmetric, and transitive.
 A strict partial order, also called strict order, is a relation that is irreflexive, antisymmetric, and transitive.
 A total order, also called linear order, simple order, or chain, is a relation that is reflexive, antisymmetric, transitive and connected.
 A strict total order, also called strict linear order, strict simple order, or strict chain, is a relation that is irreflexive, antisymmetric, transitive and connected.

 A partial equivalence relation is a relation that is symmetric and transitive.
 An equivalence relation is a relation that is reflexive, symmetric, and transitive.
 It is also a relation that is symmetric, transitive, and total, since these properties imply reflexivity.

+A univalent relation may also be called a partial function.
+A (total) function is a partial function that is left-total.
+An injective function (or partial function) is one whose inverse is univalent.
+A surjective function is one that is right-total.

 Operations

 If R is a homogeneous relation over a set X then each of the following is a homogeneous relation over X: